22 Considerations for Improving Natural Search Performance

 Meta tag development: Spend some time and tweak your site’s meta keyword and description tags to be unique and relevant.

-If your valuable keywords are hidden as text-rendered in Flash or images, then work out a solution for rendering text in a way that is both visually appealing and visible to search engines.
+Create a balance between text and images on your site: If your valuable keywords are hidden as text-rendered in Flash or images, then work out a solution for rendering text in a way that is both visually appealing and visible to search engines.
 (Of course, always playing nice within engine Webmaster guidelines.)

 Remove session IDs: If your URL strings have session IDs, create a plan to remove them for search crawlers.